Jaxelr/Email/README.md

 ![.NET Core](https://github.com/Jaxelr/Email/workflows/.NET%20Core/badge.svg)

 This service allows the user to use a local smtp server (or using sendgrid service) and send emails by http requests.
-It is build on top of .netcore and the Carter library for routing management.
+It is build on top of aspnet and the Carter library for routing management.
 It includes a Swagger UI page for discoverability and it is configured to log execution, so that it is easily switchable for any context needed.

 ## Configurations